distributeaid/toolbox/react_ui/README.md

 [running tests](https://facebook.github.io/create-react-app/docs/running-tests)
 for more information.

+### `npm test -- -u`

+Same as `npm test` but regenerates the Jest snapshots from the current code.
+Only do this after manually verifying the page is rendering as intended.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br /> It correctly bundles